akshataj96/final-project-anushkapoojary/README.md

 ## Conclusion

 We have implemented Trojan Map application for navigation within the USC campus.
-We have learnt and utilised various algorithms in this project such as DFS, backing, and learnt a few ways to find the shortest path between two points and the closest neighbors given a particular location.
+We have learnt and utilised various algorithms in this project such as DFS, backtracking, and learnt a few ways to find the shortest path between two points and the closest neighbors given a particular location.